languagetool-language-server/vscode-languagetool-languages/src/resources/README.md

 Provides language support for ${Language} in when using [LanguageTool for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=adamvoss.vscode-languagetool).
 This enables you to do offline grammar checking of ${Language} in Visual Studio Code.

 ## Usage
-Set `languageTool.language` to **${Short code}** to configure the checking language as ${Language}.
+Set `languageTool.language` to **${short code}** to configure the checking language as ${Language}.
 You can install as many language support extensions as you like and change between them using this configuration.

 ## Features
 * Issue highlighting with hover description.